roschaefer/rundfunk-mitbestimmen/README.md

 ### Workflow for contributing:

-1. Fork it
+1. Fork it :fork_and_knife:
 2. Pick a user story from the [backlog](https://github.com/roschaefer/rundfunk-mitbestimmen/milestone/1)
 3. Create your feature branch: `git checkout -b [issue number]_my_new_feature_branch`
 4. Create`features/[site of change]/your.feature` and copy+paste the feature description from GitHub
+5. Boot both frontend and backend as described in the [section about testing](https://github.com/roschaefer/rundfunk-mitbestimmen#full-stack-testing)
-5. Run `foreman start -f ProcfileTesting` and `bundle exec cucumber features/[site of change]/your.feature`
+6. Run `bundle exec cucumber`
-6. Append the terminal output to `features/step_definitions/steps.rb` and write expectations
+7. Append the terminal output to `features/step_definitions/steps.rb` and write expectations
-7. Run `bundle exec cucumber` - tests should fail
+8. Run `bundle exec cucumber` - tests should fail
-8. Implement the feature
+9. Implement the feature
-9. Run `bundle exec cucumber` - tests should pass
+10. Run `bundle exec cucumber` - tests should pass
-10. Commit your changes: `git commit -am 'Add some feature'`
+11. Commit your changes: `git commit -am 'Add some feature'`
-11. Push to the branch: `git push origin -u [issue number]_my_new_feature_branch`
+12. Push to the branch: `git push origin -u [issue number]_my_new_feature_branch`
-12. Submit a pull request :heart:
+13. Submit a pull request :heart:

 ## Deployment